On this page

-- show how you will evaluate whether your actions have achieved the desired outcomes.
+- show how you'll evaluate whether your actions have achieved the desired outcomes.

-RMA Online was developed to help you put in place frameworks, processes and culture to manage risk effectively.
+The Risk Maturity Benchmark (RMB) was developed as a self-assessment to help you put in place frameworks, processes and culture to manage risk effectively.
 It uses the concept of ‘risk maturity’ as a way of gauging your risk management performance and growth.

 We encourage you to use it to

 - assess the elements of your risk framework, processes and culture objectively

 - determine the level of maturity that's right for your organisation

 - identify improvement opportunities that will help you reach that level of maturity.